grpc/proposal/A106-xds-unified-matcher-and-cel.md

 -   Supported [Unified Matcher: Input Extensions].
 -   Supported [Unified Matcher: Matching Extensions], including any additional limitations on their inputs.
+    > [!WARNING] TODO(sergiitk): remove, clarify this is based on return type of the input
 -   Filter-specific default no-match behavior (f.e. xDS resource NACK).

 #### Unified Matcher: `Matcher`

-While the Unified Matcher API allows for matcher trees of arbitrary depth, gRPC will reject any matcher definition with a tree depth greater than 100, NACKing the xDS resource.
+While the Unified Matcher API allows for matcher trees of arbitrary depth, gRPC will reject any matcher definition with a tree depth greater than `16`, NACKing the xDS resource.

 We will support the following fields in the